openwisp/netjsongraph.js/README.md

   The `nodeSize` property is used to customize the size of the nodes.

   The `clusterConfig` property is used to customize the clusters.
 You can pass any valid [Echarts options](https://echarts.apache.org/en/option.html#series-scatter.data) in `clusterConfig`.
-If you are using GeoJSON data, you can customize the cluster styles by using the CSS classes `marker-cluster` and `.marker-cluster-small`.
+If you are using GeoJSON data, you can customize the cluster styles by using the CSS classes `marker-cluster`, `marker-cluster-small`, `marker-cluster-medium` and
+  `marker-cluster-large`.

   `linkConfig` deals with the configuration of the links.
 You can pass any valid [Echarts options](https://echarts.apache.org/en/option.html#series-lines) in `linkConfig`.